 Finally, add drops of vanilla extract and turn off the heat.
 Now, set this filling aside to cool as well.
 While it cools, let’s move on to preparing the Kunafa.

-Before you begin to do anything, preheat the oven to 190C/374F and grease a 22 cm baking pan with ghee, and set it aside.
+Preheat the oven to 190C/370F and grease a 22 cm baking pan with ghee, and set it aside.

 Now take your melted ghee and mix it thoroughly into the pastry.
 Rub the Kunafa with ghee using both hands.